jimrossuk/football/README.md

  because it's a technology that I really enjoy working with it would be simple to add to it.

-How I picked the teams:
+How I picked the teams

 let teamMembers;